Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Discussion

 \paragraph{Importance of Non-linearity} We postulate that only a subset of word vector dimensions, explains most of the variance, for most word vectors in the embedding matrix.
 Thus, using ReLU activation might help in regularizing the less important dimensions for a given word vector.

-\paragraph{Importance Reconstruction Loss} We propose that the embedding reconstruction might suffer from adding the ReLU activation function.
-Thus, adding a loss for embedding reconstruction helps in grounding the embedding and not loose a lot of information.
-Thus, the amount of regularization is controlled by the hyper-parameter $\alpha$.
-Our intuition is partly justified by results shown in Table \ref{tab:svd_recon_comp}, as reconstruction loss performs worse without the ReLU activation function.
+\paragraph{Importance of Reconstruction Loss} We propose that the embedding reconstruction might suffer from adding the ReLU activation function.
+The consequence would be loss of information on words not seen during training and loss of generalization performance.
+Thus, adding a loss for embedding reconstruction helps in grounding the embedding and not lose a lot of information.
+The amount of regularization is controlled by the hyper-parameter $\alpha$.
+Our intuition is partly justified by results shown in Table \ref{tab:abl3}, as reconstruction loss performs worse without the ReLU activation function.

+\paragraph{Comparison of Inference Speed} We compare the number of floating-point operations used by different models.
+Table \ref{tab:flops} presents these results.
+As it is expected, our method is slightly slower than plain SVD method due to the use of the non-linear activation function and the bias additions but notably faster than other more complex methods.
+Structured embedding does not use any additional floating-point operations, though it requires $groups-1$ additional embedding lookup and concatenate operations.
+Also, structured embedding requires the reconstruction of the entire embedding matrix at the output projection layer, making it ineffective for model compression.

+In addition, we demonstrate on Table \ref{tab:time_inf} the average inference time needed for each method to do a forward pass on the IWSLT Pt-En validation dataset which has a size of 7590 examples.
+We used a single NVIDIA P100 GPU (12GB) with a batch size of 1024.
+We averaged the time for 30 runs.
+We did not perform experiments on GroupReduce and Tensor Train, but according to the Table \ref{tab:flops} we are expecting these methods to be even slower.